 What is the legal age requirement to bet in New York?

-What sports can I bet on at land-locked sportsbooks?
+What sports can I bet on at New York sportsbooks?

-This varies depending on the sportsbook, but all mainstream sports are offered as well as many overseas sports like Euro Basketball, etc. DraftKings and FanDuel offer the same betting options to players at their brick-and-mortar shops as they do on their mobile app unless it involves New York college teams.
-This is why it’s smart to download the app even if you’re unable to bet on it in New York.
+This varies depending on the sportsbook, but all mainstream sports are offered as well as many overseas sports like Euro Basketball, etc. DraftKings and FanDuel offer the same betting options to players at their brick-and-mortar shops as they do on their mobile apps unless it involves New York college teams.

 Can I only bet on professional sports?